 A short history of Torrox, Spain

-Not much to say about Torrx Costa as mostly fishermen and farmers inhabited it until the tourist boom of the 70s.
+Not much to say about Torrox Costa as mostly fishermen and farmers inhabited it until the tourist boom of the 70s.
 On the other hand, Torrox Pueblo has a much richer history.
 Between the 1st and 4th century AD, during Roman times, the town was an important center for the production of garum – fermented fish sauce – that was exported to Rome.
-Between the 4th and 8th centuries Torrox was occupied by the Visigoths and was known as the ‘City of Arches’.
+Between the 4th and 8th centuries, Torrox was occupied by the Visigoths and was known as the ‘City of Arches’.
 Later, during Arab times, Torrox was a very important producer of silk which was sent to Malaga and Granada.
 Catholic Kings reconquered Torrox in 1487.

-Best Things To Do in Torrox Pueblo
+Best Things To Do in Torrox Pueblo, Spain

 Plaza Constitución in Torrox Pueblo

-Plaza Constitución is the main square in a town full of orange trees, bars, and restaurants.
+Plaza Constitución is the main square in Torrox, full of orange trees, bars, and restaurants.
 It’s home to buildings like Town Hall, Church of Nuestra Señora de la Encarnación, and Palace of La Joya.
 However, the square stands out with a very unique decoration – hundreds of colorful umbrellas.
 Their goal is to provide a shadow and add splendid touches of color to the place.

 Iglesia de Nuestra Señora de la Encarnación

-Iglesia de Nuestra Señora de la Encarnación is Torrox main church.
+Iglesia de Nuestra Señora de la Encarnación is Torrox’s Pueblo main church.
 It was built in the 16th century on the remains of a Moorish mosque and later enlarged in the 17th century.
 The earthquake in 1884 damaged the church and as a result, the “new” one was built in a Baroque style.